-No matter what the season, peanut butter cookies are a great choice as a treat.
-Making great cookies is easy when you have a few baking basics under your belt.
-After you’ve mastered the basics you can move on to big batch cookie baking and use tips for freezing baked goods: always a handy tip when planning to make Christmas cookies or host a holiday cookie exchange.
-Just be sure at least one batch is peanut butter cookies.
+No matter what the season, peanut butter desserts in general are a great choice as a treat, but we especially love homemade peanut butter cookies.
+That’s why we’ve put together this helpful tip sheet on how to make peanut butter cookies any time.
+Baking great cookies is easy when you have a few basics on making cookies under your belt.
+This sugar cookie how-to recipe is a great place to start!
+In no time you’ll be ready to try your hand at making Christmas cookies or hosting a holiday cookie exchange.
+Just be sure at least one batch is homemade peanut butter cookies.

 - Check expiration dates on baking powder and baking soda.
 Test baking powder for freshness by mixing 1 tsp. with ¼ cup hot water and watch for vigorous bubbling.
 Baking soda will remain fresh if stored in a sealed container in a dry place.

-- PLANTER'S Creamy or Crunchy Peanut Butters are generally interchangeable in cookie recipes.
-For a smooth sauce, frosting or topping, use PLANTER'S Creamy Peanut Butter.
+- Creamy and crunchy peanut butters are generally interchangeable in cookie recipes.
+For a smooth sauce, frosting or topping, use smooth peanut butter.

-- Store PLANTER'S Peanut Butter in a cabinet at room temperature for easy blending and measuring.
+- Store peanut butter in a cabinet at room temperature for easy blending and measuring.

 Storing Peanut Butter Cookies